Language-Research-Technology/ro-crate-schema-tools/profiles/general-purpose-collection/profile-crate/profile-documentation.md

 Internally, identifiers for all entities that do not have their own URIs may use the Archive and Packaging identifier scheme (ARCP), which allows for a DNS-like namespacing of identifiers.
-For example, the Sydney Speaks corpus top-level collection would have the ID: TODO
+For example, the Sydney Speaks corpus top-level collection would have the ID: TODO update for non-linguistic data

     arcp://name,http://www.dynamicsoflanguage.edu.au/sydney-speaks/corpus/